leoestevves/KitchenChaos_Multiplayer/README.md

 The game has support for mouse/keyboard and gamepad, some customizations for the user, options to change background music, sound effects, and an interaction menu for customizing keys.

 Print menu options: ![](ReadmeFiles/Print1Options.png)

+In the multiplayer version of the game, players create a lobby and then go to character select scene, where it is possible to see all the players in the lobby and choose the color each one wants to use.

+Print character select scene:

 ## Assets
 All the assets were distributed for free by [Codemonkey](https://www.youtube.com/@CodeMonkeyUnity) for the course.